dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 ### Investigate Filename Structure

 These are slices from only one chunk of a much larger aggregate image.
-Our main task in dealing with large image stacks is how to arrange the pieces back together.
+Our interest here is combining the pieces into a large image stack.
 It is common to see a naming structure in the filenames.
 Each filename then may indicate a channel, time step, and spatial location with the `<i>` being some numeric values (possibly with units).
 Individual filenames may